ml-tooling/ml-workspace/README.md

 The full list of installed tools can be found within the [Dockerfile](https://github.com/ml-tooling/ml-workspace/blob/master/Dockerfile).

+> ℹ️ _For every minor version release, we run vulnerability, virus, and security checks within the workspace using [vuls](https://vuls.io/), [safety](https://pyup.io/safety/), and [clamav](https://www.clamav.net/) to make sure that the workspace environment is as secure as possible._

 ### Extensibility

 The workspace provides a high degree of extensibility.
 Within the workspace, you have **full root & sudo privileges** to install any library or tool you need via terminal (e.g., `pip`, `apt-get`, `conda`, or `npm`).
 You can open a terminal by one of the following ways: